HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 Is HSBC a good option for Americans?

-If you live in the U.S. and want a traditional banking experience with HSBC, you’re probably better off if you live in one of the 10 states where the firm has a physical presence.
+If you live in the U.S. and want a traditional banking experience with HSBC, you’re probably better off if you live in one of the ten states where the firm has a physical presence.
 If you don’t need ATM access, you might consider sticking to the online-only HSBC Direct.

 Is HSBC the best international bank?